dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # 1) Intro
-We are going to learn how to study structral variants(SV) in cattle genomes using long reads from Pacbio and Oxford nanpore.
-We are going to discover and phase  small variants, and SVs using state of the art tools.
-After that, We are going to calculate population allele frequencies using novel population genotyper tool(The Great Genotyper).
-Lastly, We are going to functionally annotate the variants to facilitatle studying the functional impact of the SVs.
+We are going to learn how to study structural variants (SV) in cattle genomes using long reads from Pacbio and Oxford Nanopore.
+We are going to discover and phase  small variants and SVs using state of the art tools.
+After that, we are going to calculate population allele frequencies using novel population genotyper tool (The Great Genotyper).
+Lastly, We are going to functionally annotate the variants to facilitate studying the functional impact of the SVs.

 ## Aims
 1. learn how to call and phase SVs using the different SV callers